 Clear polyethylene plastic bags, also known as “poly bags,” are used in nearly every industry for a wide variety of applications.
 The best-fitting bag would be a size that is slightly larger than the product itself.

 Header cards are printed on cardstock, which is thicker than average office printer paper.
 The cardstock may be easily folded, yet it provides ample support for light-weight products.
 A diecutting machine ensures that the final cards are identical in dimension.
-The die is set with sharp steel rules to cut the cards down to size and create the hang holes, and it has a dull scoring rule that press an indentation at the foldline of the card.
+The die is set with sharp steel rules to cut the cards down to size and create the hang holes, and it has a dull scoring rule that presses an indentation at the foldline of the card.
 Scoring the header cards allows the paper to be folded without tearing or cracking.

 The product is placed into the poly bag.
 The header card is folded over the open end of the bag, and the packaging is secured with staples.